- 1 Register Your Game!

 Additionally, anyone who registers a game before midnight on Wednesday 8/1 will be eligible for the Free Play Grand Prize Raffle!

 Prizes will be limited to one per winner.
-The prize will be awarded to the person who originally registered the game.
+Each winner will have their choice of the available prizes.
+Prizes will be awarded to the person who originally registered the game.

 The raffle drawing will happen just after 7PM on Saturday near the check-in table.